In-Home Pet Euthanasia

 * If, after a brief discussion with the veterinarian, you decide to pursue continued hospice/palliative care, another visit may be needed to allow sufficient time to adequately enter your pet into our hospice care program

 Our service area extends north to Marysville and south to Tukwila.
-We also service the Eastside including Redmond, Woodinville, Bellevue, and Issaquah. *Unfortunately, we are not traveling to West Seattle at this time*
+We also service the Eastside including Redmond, Woodinville, Bellevue, and Issaquah.
+Our travel area for acupuncture is a bit more limited. *Unfortunately, we are not traveling to West Seattle at this time*